DEVIL’S GULCH 120 MILER

 Cutoff: 48 hours

-Pacers: runners are allowed to have pacers for the last large loop and the small loop.
+Pacers: runners are allowed to have pacers for the last large loop and the small loop (the final 48 miles).
 More details to come.

 Swag/Awards: Everyone will get a shirt, a buckle, and free beverage and food at the finish line.
 Top 3 women and men will receive prizes.